bafyle/Sudoku-game-using-Pygame/README.md

 ## General Info:
 Old Sudoku game

-9x9 Board with missing numbers and you have to figure out what these numbers are, no number appeares twice in row, column or 3x3 subregions of the board
+9x9 Board with missing numbers and you have to figure out what these numbers are, no number appears twice in row, column or 3x3 subregions of the board

-The game has 100 puzzle to play with and solving algorithm using backtracking (keep in mind iam still working on the game, it's not ready and i didn't use the 100 puzzle yet)
+The game has 100 puzzle to play with and solving algorithm using backtracking (keep in mind that the game is semi-working, iam still working on it while learning)

 Thanks for https://www.kaggle.com/bryanpark/sudoku for providing a 1 million puzzle dataset with answers, i just used the first 100.